Block v. McDonald’s Corporation

 Berger Montague, led by Shareholders Sherrie Savett and Michael Fantini, along with other counsel, reached a settlement of litigation against McDonald’s Corporation on behalf of a class of persons having ethical, moral, health, and/or religious objections or concerns with respect to the consumption of beef or meat.
 The suits arose out of the fast-food chain’s misrepresentation that its french fries and hash browns are cooked in 100% vegetable oil, when in fact they contain a small amount of beef flavoring, and thus are not vegetarian.
 Plaintiffs alleged that McDonald’s conduct, among other things, violated various state consumer statutes and common law prohibitions against unfair and/or deceptive business practices.

-The settlement provides, among other things, that McDonald’s will issue an apology, which will be published on its web site and in certain print publications.
-Moreover, as part of the settlement, McDonald’s will pay $10 million into a cy pres fund for distribution to charitable organizations promoting, among other things, vegetarianism, Hindu and/or Sikh religious practices, Kosher dietary laws, and children’s nutrition and hunger relief.
-Finally, an advisory board will be formed to make recommendations to the company regarding the vegetarian, non-beef, and non-meat eating categories of consumers, as well as the dietary restrictions that correspond to each category.
+The settlement provided, among other things, that McDonald’s issue an apology, which was published on its web site and in certain print publications.
+Moreover, as part of the settlement, McDonald’s paid $10 million into a cy pres fund for distribution to charitable organizations promoting, among other things, vegetarianism, Hindu and/or Sikh religious practices, Kosher dietary laws, and children’s nutrition and hunger relief.
+Finally, an advisory board was formed to make recommendations to the company regarding the vegetarian, non-beef, and non-meat eating categories of consumers, as well as the dietary restrictions that correspond to each category.